rust-lang/blog.rust-lang.org/posts/inside-rust/2020-07-08-lang-team-path-to-membership.md

 exactly what are the kinds of steps that one should be taking if you would like to become a member of the lang team.
 However, with the shift to [major change proposals] and in particular [project groups], we're starting to see what such a path looks like.
-Simultaneously, that same shift is helping to reveal that overall lang team bandwidth remains low, and that we could use to grow the team -- so thinking about the path to membership is an important thing to do.

 [major change proposals]: https://github.com/rust-lang/rfcs/pull/2936/
 [project groups]: https://github.com/rust-lang/rfcs/pull/2856